California State Route 70: Route description

+(a) Route 99 near Catlett Road to Route 20 in Marysville.

+(b) Route 20 in Marysville to Route 395 near Hallelujah Junction via Quincy and Beckwourth Pass.

 State Route 70 begins at a partial interchange with SR 99 north of Sacramento, close to the Feather River Route rail line that parallels the entire highway, and heads north along a four-lane mix of expressway and freeway.
 Just north of the Bear River crossing / Yuba County line, in Plumas Lake, SR 70 becomes a freeway for the second time, which continues to just beyond the Yuba River in Marysville.
 Within that city, SR 70 makes two turns and overlaps SR 20 before heading north on a two-lane road, expanding to four lanes shortly thereafter.
 Another four-lane freeway begins south of SR 162 in Oroville, and ends at SR 149.
 SR 149 is a major connection northwest to SR 99, and became the straight-through movement when the construction to replace the intersection with an interchange was completed in November 2008.
 The State Scenic Highway portion of SR 70 begins at SR 149, which is where SR 70 turns northeast out of the Sacramento Valley and into the mountains.
 The short SR 191 spurs north to Paradise, while SR 70 crosses the West Branch Feather River on the double-decker West Branch Bridge, with the Feather River Route below.
 A short four-lane section runs over the bridge towards Jarbo Gap, where the present SR 70 merges with the old road (Dark Canyon Road) that was used before the Feather River was dammed to create Lake Oroville in the 1960s.